8 Charming Towns for an Ideal American Getaway

 Maryland is famous for its crabs, but there’s so much more to enjoy in this seaside town.
 With a three-mile boardwalk that delivers culinary treats and shopping during the day and lights up at night for arcade games and rides.
 If lounging on the beach isn’t your style, there are plenty of outdoor activities, including biking, kayaking, and golfing.
 Make sure to visit Assateague Island National Seashore nearby, which is known for its herds of wild horses.

 Each of these charming American cities has its own distinct flair.
-If you’re ready on your next US getaway, contact a Liberty Consultant to plan a memorable vacation.
+If you’re ready on your next US getaway, connect with a Liberty Travel consultant to plan a memorable vacation.